aws-samples/aws-cdk-intro-workshop/workshop/content/30-hello-cdk/200-lambda.md

     // defines an AWS Lambda resource
     const hello = new lambda.Function(this, 'HelloHandler', {
-      runtime: lambda.Runtime.NodeJS810,      // execution environment
+      runtime: lambda.Runtime.NODEJS_8_10,      // execution environment
       code: lambda.Code.asset('lambda'),  // code loaded from the "lambda" directory
       handler: 'hello.handler'                // file is "hello", function is "handler" });
   }
 }
 {{</highlight>}}

 A few things to notice:

-- Once you save *cdk-workspho-stack-ts*, you should see an error message in the `npm run watch` window that hello is declared but never use.
+- Once you save *cdk-workshop-stack.ts*, you should see an error message in the `npm run watch` window that hello is declared but never use.
 Cool huh?
 - Our function uses NodeJS 8.10 runtime
 - The handler code is loaded from the `lambda` directory which we created